-For the application of DASR 21.A.97(b) the applicant should use all the DASR AMC 21.A.20(c), as well as the DASR GM 21.A.20 AMC/GM to DASR 21.A.20 should be used for a major change approved by the Authority.
+- For the application of DASR 21.A.97(b) the applicant should use all the DASR AMC 21.A.20(c), as well as the DASR GM 21.A.20 AMC/GM to DASR 21.A.20 should be used for a major change approved by the Authority. - 2.
+(Reserved) - 3.

-- 2. (Reserved) For the application of EMAR 21.A.97(c), see GM to EMAR 21.A.21(b), 21.A.95(c), 21.A.97(c), 21.A.115(c), 21.B.103(b), 21.B.107(b) and 21.B.111(b). - 3.
 In accordance with DASR 21.A.97(d), the compliance demonstration process always takes into account the specific configuration(s) in the Military Type Certificate (MTC) to which the major change under approval is applied.
 These configurations may be defined by type models/variants or by design changes to the type design.
 The demonstration of compliance covers these applicable specific configurations.
-Consequently, the approval of the major change excludes any other configurations, in particular those that already exist but are not considered in the compliance demonstration process, as well as those that may be certified in future. - 4.
-For major changes approved by the military design organisation approval (MDOA) holder on the basis of their privilege as per DASR 21.A.263(c)(8), the process described under AMC No 2 to DASR 21.A.263(c)(5), (8) and (9) applies. - For major changes approved by the holder of a type certificate on the basis of their privilege as per DASR 21.A.263(d)(2), the process described under AMC No 1 to DASR 21.A.263(d)(1) and (2) applies.
+Consequently, the approval of the major change excludes any other configurations, in particular those that already exist but are not considered in the compliance demonstration process, as well as those that may be certified in future.

+- 4. For major changes approved by the military design organisation approval (MDOA) holder on the basis of their privilege as per DASR 21.A.263(c)(8), the process described under AMC No 2 to DASR 21.A.263(c)(5), (8) and (9) applies. - For major changes approved by the holder of a type certificate on the basis of their privilege as per DASR 21.A.263(d)(2), the process described under AMC No 1 to DASR 21.A.263(d)(1) and (2) applies.